thierryc/far-side-of-the-moon-syntax/README.md

 ### Elegant’s Colors

-Green Blue and Coral on the deep elegant dark background.
+Green Blue and Coral on the deep elegant light background.
 (Sea at the Moonlight)

 ### JS (JavaScript)